stefanpearson/codename_velociraptor/readme.md

 Always be agnostic and assume nothing.
 Consider implications of a solution in another situation (i.e. mobile, touch device, browsers without a required feature). **Progressive enhancement is key**.

-A good idea is to always think **mobile-first**, that is, not designing for the lowest denominator but starting with a core experience and adding functionality and presentation as and when you need it **dependant on the device**.
-This workflow and mindset will give you a range of experiences, 'tailored' to the device, for free.

 **Don't compromise current and future browsers to adhere to legacy ones**, it is short-sighted.
 That said, do provide a solution for them, even if it is a more basic experience.

 ### General Formatting

 * Indent correctly and ensure there is no unnecessary whitespace.
 * Use 4 spaces for indentation and avoid tabs (configure your IDE to take care of this for you).

+### Progressive enhancement

+Responsive design implementation can be messy.
+Regressively stripping back a desktop-optimised site for mobile devices is less efficient to develop and has a negative impact on the user.

+For instance, markup and CSS is purposely built for a complex interactive component that is entirely unusable on mobile devices; this component is now set in stone and the only option we have to serve mobile users is to remove it entirely on the client-side.
+Choosing to remove it is under the presumption that this content is not important to mobile users, and **they still get the overhead anyway**.

+Instead, we can use progressive enhancement.

+Progressive enhancement is the concept of adding functionality and decoration from a baseline.
+Adding these features is entirely dependant on the browsers capability and size.
+It is important that we don't use user-agent sniffing as it is a short-term solution that doesn't solve the underlying problem.
+Testing the browser for a feature at runtime on the client is a much more reliable method and ensures the product is future-proof.

+This workflow and mindset will give you a range of experiences, 'tailored' to the device, for free.

 ## HTML